AllSpiceIO/py-allspice/examples/generate_bom/README.md

 python3 generate_bom.py "test/test" "test.PrjPcb" --attribute_list "Designator,Manufacturer" # Will only extract these two attributes
 ```

-## Customizing the Attributes Extracted by this Script
+### Customizing the Attributes Extracted by the BOM Script

 This script relies on the presence of an `attributes_mapping.json` file next to
 it.
 This file maps the Component Attributes in the SchDoc files to the columns